 Festival of New Plays

-The St. Paul’s Arts Council is showcasing original, never before produced short plays in a Short Play Festival, February 24, 2019.
+The St. Paul’s Arts Council will be showcasing original, never before produced short plays in a Short Play Festival, February 9, 2020.
 Plays are to be in one of two categories: 2-Minute and 10-Minute plays.
-The theme for this year’s festival is "Coming Together: Healing Our Divisions.”
-Topics may include such issues as racial, cultural, and economic divisions.
-The goal of the festival is to provide positive and encouraging ways to bridge our differences and bring us together.
-Plays selected to be a part of the 2019 Short Play Festival will receive rehearsals with professional quality actors and directors, then presented in a staged reading for our audience.
+The theme for the 2020 festival will be forthcoming, so check back!
+Plays selected to be a part of the 2020 Short Play Festival will receive rehearsals with professional quality actors and directors, then presented in a staged reading for our audience.

 The St. Paul’s Chancel Choir draws on a rich tradition of sacred music, from familiar church standards, to classics of the European choral repertoire to contemporary American anthems.
 The St. Paul’s Chancel Choir comprises 17-20 volunteers and sings for the regular 10:00 a.m.
 Sunday Service as well as special services throughout the Liturgical year.
 In addition to the primary duty of leading congregational hymnody and service music, the St. Paul’s Choir enriches worship by offering anthems, hymn descants, varied Psalm settings from Anglican Chant to Plainsong.
 The St. Paul’s Chancel Choir season runs from the Sunday after Labor Day through Pentecost Sunday.
 During the choral season, rehearsals are held each Wednesday evening from 7:00-8:30p.m. and on Sunday mornings at 9:15a.m.